AhaLabs/ahalabs.github.io/src/pages/offerings/devx-audit.md

 ---
-layout: ../layouts/BlogPost.astro
+layout: ../../layouts/BlogPost.astro
-title: Offerings
+title: Developer Experience (DevX) Audit
-description: What Aha Labs can do for your software platform, blockchain project, or financial institution
+description: What Aha Labs can do for your software platform or blockchain project
 ---

-## 1. Developer Experience (DevX) Audit

 Get your software platform ready for mass adoption.